EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 There's two ways for the template defining:

 - we can pass to the definition object value "template" which is function.
 This function can prepare a template string and should return it.
 Returned value will be compiled;
 - we can pass a "templates" object that can contains a several templates by the "templates" object key.
-By default, if template value is ommited in the definition, will be used templates.main value;
+By default, if template value is omitted in the definition, will be used templates.main value;

 In our case we need a simple template which contains a count items number.
 Let's put the template into application's code: